Netiquette Rules: Definition and 10 Basic Rules To Dramatically Improve your Safety

 - cybersecurity training and education will make you more open to new online safety methods.

+A 2015 study conducted by PwC found that most corporate security breaches weren’t caused by malicious hackers or attacks by nation states, but by their own employees, both current and former.
+In addition, insider threats are on the rise, as reflected in the finding of this ENISA study.
+Because of this, it’s safe to assume they didn’t understand the basic netiquette rules.
 You can find tools to keep you secure, but ultimately, the best weapons are the ones you don’t use.
-Netiquette is important, so here are the 10 best internet safety tips you need to be aware of when online.
+Netiquette is important, so here are the 10 best internet safety tips and netiquette rules you need to be aware of when online.

 1. Keep your software/apps updated and delete the ones you don’t use.